parisni/mimic-omop-guidelines/01-introduction.rst

         - https://www.i2b2.org/
         - have been created as a framework to investigate genetic disease
 	- good interface for cohort selection
-	- i2b2 has been described as being used by more than 200 hospitals6 over the world
+	- i2b2 has been described as being used by more than 200 hospitals over the world
 	- The central table is called observation_fact table
 	- Compare to OMOP-CDM the hierarchies are organise with a 'concept path' column.
 Two concepts are linked by a single relationship